watch: fighting against ireland’s abortion laws

 The people of Ireland are angry, and are demanding change.
 Pro-choice campaign Strike 4 Repeal organized a nationwide strike on International Women's Day. i-D filmed at the march and protest, and spoke to Avril Corroon, committee organizer and spokesperson for Strike 4 Repeal, about the strike and putting pressure on the government for a referendum, below.

 Tell us more about the Strike 4 Repeal march.

 We called the strike just over a month ago, after seven months of organizing and planning.
 Then we launched our video and our campaign and began our outreach to help other people self-organize.
 There were over 50 groups that planned action yesterday, all over Ireland and also internationally.

 What does Strike 4 Repeal want to achieve?

 Strike 4 Repeal was a callout to the government, demanding that they a call a date to set a referendum.
-But also, the strike is one of the most radical actions that have happened in the last 34 years, so we feel that there is now a mobilisation of people who are ready to be more involved in pro choice activism -- there is an anger and a hunger for a referendum.
-We hope we've shown that we're ready for a referendum and we won't wait for any longer for the government to sideline the issue with delay tactics.
+But also, the strike is one of the most radical actions that have happened in the last 34 years, so we feel that there is now a mobilization of people who are ready to be more involved in pro choice activism — there is an anger and a hunger for a referendum.
+We hope we've shown that we're ready for a referendum and we won't wait any longer for the government to sideline the issue with delay tactics.

 What was the atmosphere like at the protest?

-How are young people supporting REPEAL THE 8th?
+How are young people supporting REPEAL the 8th?

 There was a secondary school in Cork where the students walked out, which is a massive activation of people who are younger than 18, younger than the voting age.
-It's amazing that there are young people who are aware, and active and want to be involved, as well as students.
+It's amazing that there are young people who are aware, and active, and want to be involved, as well as students.